The best mattresses for stomach sleepers in 2025, based on our expert testing

 Reasons to avoid

-The DreamCloud mattress is one of the most affordable luxury mattress on the market, has excellent motion isolation, and is suitable for all sleep positions - especially stomach sleepers.
-The 14-inch hybrid models boasts seven layers, including a mixture of contouring foams and supportive springs.
+The DreamCloud mattress is one of the most affordable luxury mattress on the market.
+It has excellent motion isolation and is suitable for all sleep positions - especially stomach sleepers.
+The 14" hybrid model boasts seven layers, a mixture of contouring foams and supportive springs.

 We found this mattress to deliver a luxurious feel at a mid-range price.
-While testing this luxe hybrid, we discovered it alleviated back and hip pain, was comfortable enough for all sleep positions, and our front sleepers praised the DreamCloud's pressure relief and the support it gives the hip region.
+While testing this luxe, affordable hybrid, we discovered it alleviated back and hip pain and was comfortable enough for all sleep positions, and our front sleepers praised the DreamCloud's pressure relief and the support it gives the hip region.

-Its motion isolation is great for couples, and it also sleeps cool thanks to its breathable cashmere cover, gel-infused foam, and airflow-promoting springs.
-However, the edge support could be stronger and it may be too firm for some lightweight sleepers to get cosy.
+Its motion isolation is great for couples, and it also sleeps cool thanks to the breathable cashmere-blend cover, gel-infused foam, and airflow-promoting springs.
+However, the edge support could be stronger, and it may be too firm for some lightweight sleepers to get cozy.

 While this is one of the most budget-friendly luxe mattress, it's even cheaper thanks to constant discounts.
 The value for money is boosted further by generous extras: 1-year sleep trial, lifetime warranty, and free shipping and returns.